sensiblecodeio/hanoverd/README.md

 * If the new version fails to accept any connection, the old version will chug along happily until a new request comes in to start a new application version.

+## Building and running

+First build it:

+$ go get -v
+$ go build -v

+Then launch it (in a directory with a Dockerfile!):

+$ ./hanoverd

 ## Method

 * Hanoverd is responsible for listening on externally visible sockets and